-Having recently crossed the chasm from a one-man show to relatively larger company, here are a few tips I used to make my small business seem much larger than it really was, and thus instill greater confidence in my prospective clients.
+Having recently crossed the chasm from a one-man show to relatively larger company, here are a few tips I used to make my small business seem much larger than it really was, and thus instilled greater confidence in my prospective clients.

 Remarketing is a relatively inexpensive display advertising strategy that allows marketers to tag website visitors with a cookie.
 This allows you to create an audience you can then target with display ads they'll receive even after they are browsing elsewhere.

-Remarketing allows you to reconnect with that prospect by displaying your ads in front of them elsewhere on the Web.
+Remarketing allows you to reconnect with that prospect by displaying your ads in front of them elsewhere on the web.
 Have you ever had the feeling ads were "following you around" online?
 That's remarketing, though done properly, it shouldn't feel creepy.

-The cool thing about this is that when your prospective customer sees your ads showing up in the Wall Street Journal or other high-profile sites, it instills a lot of confidence.
+The cool thing about this is that when your prospective customer sees your ads showing up in the Wall Street Journal or other high profile sites, it instills a lot of confidence.
 It makes you seem far bigger than you are.
 For example, one of my early hires said they chose to work here because they believed this was a really big company; our ads were showing up everywhere!

 Similarly, friends, family and customers still regularly send me emails containing screenshots of my ads as they appear in major publications, accompanied by a note saying how impressed they are that I made it into the big leagues.
 In reality, it's pretty simple and cheap to do.

 If you cold-call or email a prospect to tell them about your product or service, I guarantee one of the first things they'll do if they're interested is Google you and/or your company name.
 It's essential that you do a Google search of your name and your company and figure out what shows up.
-Make sure your online presence instills confidence; nothing kills brand confidence like an empty search results page.
+Make sure your online presence instills confidence and nothing kills brand confidence like an empty search results page.

 Ideally, when you search for your name/company name, it should be full of glowing reviews, customer success stories, and a variety of ways for prospects to learn more about you and connect.
 This seems daunting, but it's really not that hard to accomplish.
-For instance, you could write your own press releases, craft a few contributed articles at prestigious Web publications, or create a few compelling social media profiles.
+For instance, you could write your own press releases, craft a few contributed articles at prestigious web publications, or create a few compelling social media profiles.